emproof-com/nyxstone/bindings/rust/README.md

 ## Building

-The project can be build via `cargo build`, as long as LLVM with a major version in the range 15-18 is installed in the `$PATH` or the environment variable `$NYXSTONE_LLVM_PREFIX` points to the installation location of a LLVM library.
+The project can be build via `cargo build`, as long as LLVM with a major version in the range 15 to 18 is availabe to CMake and cmake is installed on the system.
+If your installation of LLVM is installed in a non-standard location, you can set `NYXSTONE_LLVM_PREFIX` to tell Nyxstone or use the `CMAKE_PREFIX_PATH` environment variable to add the directory to the CMake search path.

-LLVM might be linked against FFI, but not correctly report this fact via `llvm-config`.
-If your LLVM does link FFI and Nyxstone fails to run, set the `NYXSTONE_LINK_FFI` environment variable to `1`, which will ensure that Nyxstone links against `libffi`.

 ## Installation